 Here’s how to clean a front-loading washing machine:

-- Add 1-2 cups of white vinegar to the detergent dispenser.
+- Add a cup of vinegar to the detergent dispenser (distilled white vinegar).

-- Run a wash cycle on the highest water level and hottest temperature.
+- Run a wash cycle on the highest water level and with hot water.

 - Add 1/4-1/2 cup baking soda to the drum itself.